Chinmayamission/CFF/docs/responses/dashboard_options.md

 Right now, we only support top-level fields with `pickFields`.

-### disallow modification of existing items in arrays
+### Disallow modification of existing items in arrays

-You can disallow modification of existing items in an array (but still allow adding additional items) by adding the `uiSchema` attribute to modify the uiSchema:
+You can disallow modification of existing items in an array (but still allow adding additional items) by adding the following `uiSchema` attribute to modify the uiSchema:

 ```json
 {